 Cooking Time: Once on the smoker, if kept at 200-220 degrees, the birds should cook 3 1/2 to 4 hours.
 The internal temp should be 180 to 185 degrees.
 Once removed from the BGEgg, I always allow my birds to sit for at least half an hour or more, covered, so that the juices will settle before chicken is cut or pulled.

 Pulled chicken: We pull the meat off most all of our BGEgg recipes, and I cannot live without BBQ gloves.
-I have 2 pairs of theseand use them for anything hot that I want to maniupulate with my hands.
+I link to my faves below, as well as the meat claws that are perfect for pulling meat apart.
+(Mine are pink-LOL)!

 Once our chickens are done, we serve the meat with red and white BBQ sauces.
 Delicious!

 If you have any BGEgg recipes, tips, or techniques, please share with us in the comments!
 We are loving our egg and dying to try new things, especially as Fall approaches.
 As always, thanks so much for stopping by.
 Be blessed, and stay savvy!!!